-Your directors are pleased to present their report on the business and operations ofthe company and the statement of accounts for the financial year ended 31st March 2017.
+Your directors are pleased to present their report on the business and operations ofthe Company and the statement of accounts for the financial year ended on 31 March 2018.

 |APPROPRIATIONS: || || |

-The throughput of your company has increased during the year 2016-17 in comparison tothe year 2015-16.
+The throughput of your Company increased during the year 2017-18 in comparison to theyear 2016-17.
 The segment-wise comparison is as under:-

 LISTING AND DEMATERIALIZATION OF SHARES

 CONCOR's shares are listed with the two bourses namely BSE Limited and National StockExchange of India Limited.
 The listing fees of both the stock exchanges have been paid.
 Tofacilitate dematerialization of shares by its shareholders CONCOR has signed agreementswith both the Depositories (NSDL & CDSL).
 As per SEBI guidelines CONCOR's shares havebeen placed under Compulsory Demat Mode'.
 Out of 243717739 equity shares listedon the Stock Exchanges 243715124 equity shares were in demat mode as on 31.03.2018.The market capitalization of the Company was Rs30345 crores as on 31.03.2018 (as perclosing price on last trading day at NSE).

 Capital Expenditure of Rs856.86 crores approx. was incurred during the year mainly ondevelopment/expansion of terminals acquisition of wagons handling equipments and ITInfrastructure etc.